-We spoke to American Olympian Jeff Galloway, who specialises in training the over 50s for their first marathon, has been preparing runners for their big race day for over four decades – and has written several books on the subject too.
+We spoke to American Olympian Jeff Galloway, who specialises in training the over 50s, for their first marathon.
+He has been preparing runners for their big race day for over four decades – and has written several books on the subject too.
 We caught up with the veteran runner to get some advice for those who are thinking of stepping up to the challenge.

 Q. What’s the attraction of running a marathon for the first time?

 A. The marathon is the ultimate distance challenge in the Olympics and has set the standard as an endurance goal.
 While the physical benefits are substantial, the mental enhancements are greater.
 Thousands of new marathoners tell me each year that the achievement from finishing any distance (especially the half marathon) is amazing – but the marathon experience is often life-changing.

 Q. Is there anything stopping people over the age of 50 from running a marathon?

 A. Almost anyone can finish a marathon – at almost any age.
 In my experience of having heard back from over 300,000 who have used my method successfully, the human body is designed to adapt to long distance movement with the right combination of running and walking.

 Q. Are there any ways in which training is different for the over 50s?